dotnet/docs-maui/docs/user-interface/controls/tableview.md

 In this example, the `OnViewCellTapped` event handler is executed in response to the cell being tapped.
 The event handler updates the visibility of the `Label` object and the `Cell.ForceUpdateSize` method updates the cell's size.
 If the `Label` has been made visible the cell's height will increase.
 If the `Label` has been made invisible the cell's height will decrease.

 > [!WARNING]
-> Overuse of dynamic item sizing can cause `TableView` performance to degrade.
+> Overuse of dynamic item sizing can cause <xref:Microsoft.Maui.Controls.TableView> performance to degrade.

 ## Right-to-left layout

-`TableView` can layout its content in a right-to-left flow direction by setting its `FlowDirection` property to `RightToLeft`.
+<xref:Microsoft.Maui.Controls.TableView> can layout its content in a right-to-left flow direction by setting its `FlowDirection` property to `RightToLeft`.
 However, the `FlowDirection` property should ideally be set on a page or root layout, which causes all the elements within the page, or root layout, to respond to the flow direction:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"